ray-project/ray/doc/source/ray-core/tips-for-first-time.rst

 Tips for first-time users
 =========================

 Ray provides a highly flexible, yet minimalist and easy to use API.
 On this page, we describe several tips that can help first-time Ray users to avoid some common mistakes that can significantly hurt the performance of their programs.
+For an in-depth treatment of advanced design patterns, please refer to our :ref:`Ray Design Patterns <ray-design-patterns>` page.

 .. list-table:: The core Ray API we use in this document.
    :header-rows: 1